The Improved Flute Cleaning Rod

 And if you don't feel like making one, I can supply you with one with your next flute!

-Or, in the "Great Minds Thinking Alike" department ...
+And, in the "Great Minds Thinking Alike" department ...

 Roger Holman Enterprises is the source for Flute and Piccolo Flag brand swabs.
 These swabs are a new approach to drying the bore of your instrument in the least possible amount of time.
 Moisture is captured even at the face of the head joint cork.
 Several varieties are currently available.